saltstack/salt/doc/topics/best_practices.rst

 Secure data refers to any information that you would not wish to share with anyone accessing a server.
-This could include data such as passwords, usernames, keys, or other information.
+This could include data such as passwords, keys, or other information.

-As all data within a state is accesible by EVERY server within an environment, it is important to store secure data within pillar.
+As all data within a state is accessible by EVERY server that is connected it is important to store secure data within pillar.
 This will ensure that only those servers which require this secure data have access to it.
-In this example a use can go from very insecure data to data which is only accessible by the appropriate hosts:
+In this example a use can go from an insecure configuration to one which is only accessible by the appropriate hosts:

-mysql/user.sls:
+/srv/salt/mysql/user.sls:

 .. code-block:: yaml